-There are certain common techniques that seem to be useful in many varieties of snow and ice.
-If you are new to icebiking you may find the collected experiences of dozens of other icebikers from all over the world useful in your first year.
-These tips were garnered from the mailing list topics.
+There are certain winter riding techniques that seem to be useful in many varieties of snow and ice.
+If you are new to ice biking you may find the collected experiences of dozens of other ice bikers from all over the world used in the first year.
+These winter cycling tips were garnered from the mailing list topics.

-You will also find that your bike handling skills improve remarkably during a winter of riding.
-You will gain an appreciation for and an ability to judge road conditions.
-You will get over the “tensed up” rigid riding that so often afflicts new winter cyclists.
-You will learn to plan your stops, to judge and select the path of most traction.
+After implementing the following techniques, You will see your bike handling skills improve remarkably during a winter of riding.
+It will help you get over the “tensed up” rigid riding that so often afflicts new winter cyclists.
+Learn to plan your stops, to judge and select the path of most traction.

-Black Ice, that thin layer of ice covering roads, perhaps only in shadowed area, can be one of the most insidious winter risks to deal with.
-You can be riding along on bare pavement one minute and sliding down the road the next instant.
+Black Ice, that thin layer of ice covering roads, perhaps only in a shadowed area, can be one of the most insidious winter risks to deal with.
+You can be riding along on bare pavement one minute and sliding down the road the next.

-Black Ice is called Black, because it takes on the color of the underlying pavement.
-It is very thin, and often gives the impression of having some surface irregularity, and therefore appears to supply some traction.
-These looks can be deceiving, because as soon as you apply brakes (or make significant turning movements) you start to slide.
+Black Ice is named so because it takes on the color of the underlying pavement.
+It is very thin, and often gives the impression of having some surface irregularity.
+Therefore, it appears to supply some traction.
+These looks can be deceiving because as soon as you apply brakes (or make significant turning movements) you start to slide.

 Turns on Black Ice are best accomplished by keeping the bike as upright as possible.
-This may involve offsetting your upper body to the side (toward the direction you want to turn) while at the same time keeping the bike upright.
+This involves offsetting your upper body to the side (toward the direction you want to turn) while at the same time keeping the bike upright.

-The principal reason to keep the bike upright is NOT to keep more of your tire tread (or studs) in contact with the road, but more simply, that a leaning bike necessarily puts lateral forces on the tire at the contact patch.
+The principal reason to keep the bike upright is that a leaning bike puts lateral forces on the tire at the contact patch.
 The contact patch (where the rubber meets the ice) is that preciously small area providing all the traction.
 Black Ice frequently does not supply enough traction to counteract this lateral force, the tire slips out from under you, and down you go.

 Braking on Black Ice will cause a slight melting of the surface layer of the ice, producing a very thin layer of water.
 Water on ice is a lot more slippery than just ice.

-Braking must be done with great care, and principally with the back brake.
-The front brake of a bicycle supplies way more braking power than the back brake.
-The more it works, the more weight is transferred to the front wheel, and the more the braking force applied to the contact patch.
+Braking must be done with great care, mainly with the back brake.
+The front brake of a bicycle supplies more braking power than the back brake.
+The more it works, the more weight is transferred to the front wheel, and the more the braking force is applied to the contact patch.

 The problem in winter is that you will quickly break traction with the front wheel.
 Once you do, your chances of remaining upright are minimal.
 Reserve the limited traction of the front wheel solely for steering.
-Brake with the back wheel.
+Try to brake with the back wheel.
 Transfer weight rearward, (stick your butt out behind the seat), to keep as much weight over the braking tire.

 Once melting starts, snow can add to the slipperiness of the underlying ice, so occasional tests with the rear brake give you a good idea of the traction below.

-Studded tires are great on Black Ice.
-In fact, this, and hardpack are the best areas for stud use, they are largely wasted in deep snow.
+Studded tires are great on Black Ice because they are largely wasted in deep snow.

-Studs will provide amazing traction in black ice, and the more studs the better.
-In fact, you can get down right cocky with the amount of traction you get, and that’s when you find out that all good things have limitations.
+Studs provide amazing traction in black ice, and the more studs the better.
+In fact, you can get downright cocky with the amount of traction you get, and that’s when you find out that all good things have limitations.
 You still need to be careful with turns and braking.
-But you can at least consider using just a little front brake.
+But you can slightly use the front brake.

-As mentioned above, look for the traction, stay off the front brake, and wear your studs.
+As mentioned above, look for traction, stay off the front brake, and wear your studs.

-Test Black Ice conditions when going straight, by slowly applying the rear brake till you get a feel for how slippery it is.
+Test Black Ice conditions when going straight, by slowly applying the rear brake untill you get a feel for how slippery it is.
 As soon as the back wheel skids, let up on the brake.
-Its best to do this early in the ride, so you will have an idea of how long it will take you to stop.
-Watch hills.
-Especially watch sharp corners, slow down, drag the foot that is on the inside of the turn.
+It’s best to do this early in the ride, so you will have an idea of how long it will take you to stop.
+Watch hills and sharp corners, slow down, and drag the foot that is on the inside of the turn.
 DO NOT BRAKE in the TURN.
 Your back wheel will spin out if you do.

-New fallen snow presents problems for cyclists due to the extra effort need to get through it.
-Six inches of really light powder is tireing and slow, but you can go for long distances.
-Its very little worse than riding against a good stiff wind.
-Even a foot of powder is manageable as long as you get there first, before someone else makes a mess of it.
+New fallen snow presents problems for cyclists due to the extra effort needed to get through it.
+Six inches of really light powder is tiring and slow, but you can go for long distances.
+It’ worse than riding against a good stiff wind.
+Even a foot of powder is manageable as long as you get there first before someone else makes a mess of it.

 Make a New Track